 To check the coverage maps for popular US networks, check their sites by following the links below:

 I highly recommend purchasing your sim card online ahead of your visit.
-You can have the sim card delivered to your hotel/accomodation, or a collection point such as an Amazon locker.
-This helps reduce the time spent at the airport, and also helps ensure you’re getting access to the best deals available.
+You can have the sim card delivered to your hotel/accommodation, or a collection point such as an Amazon locker.
+Amazon Lockers can be found in most large cities and towns throughout the USA.
+This helps reduce the time spent at the airport and also helps ensure you’re getting access to the best deals available.

 Below is a table covering the deals available online as of November 2021.
-The deals may change at any times, so always check what you’re ordering first.
+The deals may change at any time, so always check what you’re ordering first.

 Buying a prepaid sim card in 7/11, Walmart or Target